New England has a superb art scene. It punches well above its cultural weight for such a tiny region of the United

 Opened in 1999, MASS MoCA is one of the New England’s foremost cultural institutions.
 The museum may be New England’s ultimate art experience.

 MASS MoCA is housed in funky converted factory buildings with 250,000 square feet of space.
-It has an emphasis on international contemporary art.
+It hosts international contemporary art exhibitions.
 The airy industrial campus was expanded in 2017 with new modern buildings by Tadao Ando.

 Works are spread out over 250,000 feet in 19 galleries in a renovated 19th century factory.

-These grand dimensions make Mass MoCA the largest contemporary art museum in the United States.
+These grand dimensions make Mass MoCA the largest contemporary art exhibitor space in the United States.

 14. Peabody Essex Museum, Salem MA

 The Peabody Essex Museum is a world class museum in New England that originated under the East India Marine Society.
 Members would bring back objects from their far seas adventures.

 The museum’s art works are spread over 30 galleries.
 There are exhibits on maritime art and history, American art, decorative art, and Asian art.